-- Expand the Regional Parks System to conserve, maintain, and connect natural resources identified as being of high quality or having regional importance, as identified in the 2040 Regional Parks Policy Plan. - Provide a comprehensive regional park and trail system that preserves high-quality natural resources, increases climate resiliency, fosters healthy outcomes, connects communities, and enhances quality of life in the region. - Promote expanded multimodal access to regional parks, regional trails, and the transit network, where appropriate. - Strengthen equitable usage of regional parks and trails by all our region's residents across age, race, ethnicity, income, national origin, and ability.
+- Expand the Regional Parks System to conserve, maintain, and connect natural resources identified as being of high quality or having regional importance, as identified in the 2040 Regional Parks Policy Plan. - Provide a comprehensive regional park and trail system that preserves high-quality natural resources, increases climate resiliency, fosters healthy outcomes, connects communities, and enhances quality of life in the region. - Promote expanded multimodal access to regional parks, regional trails, and the transit network, where appropriate.

-1 Regional Growth and Demographics

-2 By 2040, the region is projected to be home to more than 3.7 million people, a gain of 888,000 residents from 2010 (Table 1-1.).
+- Strengthen equitable use of regional parks and trails by all our region's residents across age, race, ethnicity, income, national origin, and ability. - 3 Regional Growth and Demographics - By 2040, the region is projected to be home to more than 3.7 million people, a gain of 888,000 residents from 2010 (Table 1-1-)-).
 Such robust growth is a sign of the region's economic health and vitality.

-5 Table 1-1.
-Population, Households and Employment for the 7-County Region (2010-2040)
+The Metropolitan Council will publish an updated regional and state forecast in August 2020, online at metrocouncil.org/forecasts. - 8 Table 1-1: Population, Households and Employment for the 7-County Region (2010-2040)